Skip to content

 An Elevate session begins when a visitor triggers a request and ends either via an end notification or automatically when one of the following criteria is met:

-• The session has no interactive notifications.
+• The session contains no interactive notifications.

 Examples